Characterizing classical minimal surfaces via the entropy differential: Introduction

 The differential $P$ arises naturally in a number of different contexts.
 Of particular interest is the realization of $T=\re P$, which we call the \emph{entropy form}, as a conservation law for the diffeomorphism invariant functional

-This functional, which is a type of entropy for the curvature has been previously considered by R. Hamilton in the context of the Ricci flow on surfaces ~\cite{Hamilton2Sphere}.
+This functional, which is a type of entropy for the curvature, has been previously considered by R. Hamilton in the context of the Ricci flow on surfaces ~\cite{Hamilton2Sphere}.
 In particular, we show that if $g$ is a minimal surface metric (i.e. the metric induced by a smooth minimal immersion) for which $K_g\neq 0$, then the metric $\hat{g}=(-K_g)^{3/4} g$ is a critical point of $\mathcal{E}$ with respect to compactly supported conformal deformations.
 The crucial fact used here is the observation -- due to Ricci~\cite{Ricci} -- that such minimal surface metrics satisfy the so-called \emph{Ricci condition}:

-The differential $P$ also arises as certain geometric Schwarzian derivative of the Gauss map -- a point of view we discuss in Section \ref{WeierstrassSec} and which has antecedents in work of~\cite{DurenEtAl} and~\cite{KusnerConversation}.
-Moreover, $P$ seems to arise naturally when studying minimal surfaces from the point of view of integrable systems -- we will investigate this connection more thoroughly in a forthcoming paper~\cite{BernsteinMettler}.
+The differential $P$ also arises as a certain geometric Schwarzian derivative of the Gauss map -- a point of view which has antecedents in~\cite{DurenEtAl,KusnerConversation} -- and which we will study more thoroughly in a forthcoming paper~\cite{jacobthomasdegree}.